CookiePPP/papers/README.md

 The Vocoder result is interesting.
 Lots of vocoders are better than HiFiGAN and HiFiGAN appears to be almost perfect... so maybe we don't have to waste lots of compute training E2E models in the future after all?

 The Phoneme Encoder result is really nice to see.
-We've now got 9(?) examples of LLM based text encodering massively improving results, so it's clearly one of the next big thinggs to hit open-source.
+We've now got 9(?) examples of LLM based text encodering massively improving results, so it's clearly one of the next big things to hit open-source.